surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/ac06f66008071fe929798b3d8ee36e5bd5cd89bf/images/New_version5/UD_Visualization_Types&Settings_Image7.png)
 **Image 7**

- **Value** select the field value (measure field) to display in the widget.
+ **Value :** select the field value (measure field) to display in the widget.
 This specify the measure field if you have multiple measure value defined in the underlying step.

 - **Format** select the number format for the measure field.